uilmi/mini-challenge-orm-2/README.md

 # Mini Challenge 6 Part 2 - Form update delete data (plus create and read)

-This app is connected to postgres DB on dev mode:
+This app is connected to postgres DB on this server (dev mode):

      "database": "ulul_db",
      "host": "sql.madecanggih.dev"